 The American Express Explorer Credit Card is one of the most popular Amex products in market.

-Above and beyond the sign-up offer, the American Express Explorer delivers a range of perks.
+The American Express Explorer delivers a serious range of perks.
 This includes $400 to spend with American Express Travel – a lucrative benefit that’s awarded to cardholders each and every year.

 But what use is this perk if you don’t know how to redeem it?
 We’ve put together this post to explain how the $400 Travel Credit works, and to showcase some of the very best ways to maximise value.

 $400 American Express Travel Credit: How it works